sbfaulkner/dev-plugin-zsh/README.md

 ## Installation

-The [GitHub CLI](https://cli.github.com) needs to be installed in order to support GitHub integration (eg. `dev clone …`).
-On OS X with Homebrew, this can be done with `brew install gh`.
+The [GitHub CLI](https://cli.github.com) needs to be installed in order to support integration with GitHub.

+[ruby-install](https://github.com/postmodern/ruby-install#readme) is required to install [Ruby](http://www.ruby-lang.org).

+[chruby](https://github.com/postmodern/chruby/#readme) is needed in order to select the current [Ruby](http://www.ruby-lang.org) version.